paulzql/shadowsocks-erlang/README.md

 **Note: this is an erlang app/lib of shadowsocks, not an installable application. you can run with erlang VM or package in your erlang release**

-* Live demo

-  The sserl is already running on X-NET, you can try it on [http://x-net.vip](http://x-net.vip)

 Build
 -----